 Step Four: Once you see that the gunk is falling off, gently scrub the hardware with a rag or a kitchen scrubby.
 You can use an old toothbrush to get in the little creases.

-Step Five: Rinse the hardware with clean water.
+Step Five: Rinse the clean cabinet hardware and hinges with clean water.
 Lay them out on paper towels or a cotton towel.
 When they are dry, put them back on the cabinets.

 That’s it….You Are Done!